-- The individual % figures for each of (a) Rates, (b) Rent & Annuities and (c) Housing Loans in the final column of Appendix 7 of the AFS for 2018 - The figures in the unaudited AFS are to be used where the audit by the Local Government Audit Service has not taken place by the 26th of April.
+The individual % figures for each of (a) Rates, (b) Rent & Annuities and (c) Housing Loans in the final column of Appendix 7 of the AFS for 2019

+The figures in the unaudited AFS are to be used where the audit by the Local Government Audit Service has not taken place by 24 of April.

-- Data relating to the prior years will be carried over from the 2017 Performance Indicators Report so unless there is an error with the prior year data that requires amendment, there is no need to resend the 2014 to 2017 data.
-If there is any error, then this should be corrected by way of a text note. - The 2018 Total Income figure includes Rates, LPT and Pension Related Deduction Income as identified on the Income and Expenditure Account in the 2018 AFS. - The 2018 Total Expenditure figure (excluding transfers) is the sub-total in the first shaded column of the Income & Expenditure Account Statement.
+- Data relating to the prior years will be carried over from the 2018 Performance Indicators Report so unless there is an error with the prior year data that requires amendment, there is no need to resend the 2015 to 2018 data.
+If there is any error, then this should be corrected by way of a text note. - The 2019 Total Income figure includes Rates, LPT and Pension Related Deduction Income as identified on the Income and Expenditure Account in the 2019 AFS. - The 2019 Total Expenditure figure (excluding transfers) is the sub-total in the first shaded column of the Income & Expenditure Account Statement.